-The Richmond Fed Center for Advancing Women in Economics (AWE)* seeks to champion diversity in the field of economics and enrich economic research and policymaking by mentoring, connecting, and promoting the high-quality research of women.
+The Richmond Fed Center for Advancing Women in Economics (AWE) seeks to champion diverse perspectives in economic research and policymaking by mentoring and connecting women in the field, particularly those working in topics relevant to the mission of the Federal Reserve System.

-To learn more about the Center and its mission, contact the Center’s leadership with questions.
+To learn more about the Center and it’s mission, view this video, listen to this podcast or contact the Center’s leadership with questions.

 *The term “women” as used by the Center for Advancing Women in Economics is intended to include anyone identifying as a woman or as nonbinary.

-Discover a range of mentoring and networking programs specifically designed to foster collaboration and growth among women economists.
+Discover a range of mentoring and networking programs and conferences specifically designed to foster collaboration and growth among women economists.

 In this episode of Speaking of the Economy, Marina Azzimonti and Arantxa Jarque discuss the Center's recent launch and the need for such an organization within the economics profession.